vishvAsa/vedAH_yajuH/taittirIyam/saMhitA/keith/1/5_The_Rekindling_of_the_Fire.md

 +++

 ## 03
-### a
-(Thou I art) earth in depth, sky in breadth, atmosphere in greatness;
-In thy lap, O goddess Aditi, Agni
-I place, food-eater for the eating of food.
 ### b
-The spotted bull hath come
-And reached again the mother

-And the father, faring to the heaven.
 ### c
-Thirty places be ruleth;
-Speech resorteth to the bird
-Bear it with the days.
 ### d
 With her inspiration from his expiration,
 She wandereth between the worlds;